Upper School Curriculum

 Physics (Grades 11 and 12)

 Physics introduces the quantitative study of the most fundamental behavior of natural systems through the topics of dynamical motion, electricity and magnetism, and waves.
 These topics are applied to understand everyday phenomena, the Solar System and Universe, the quantum structure of the atom, and technology.
-This course requires mathematical problem-solving as an essential basis for understanding the concepts but also explores the historical context of the hallmark discoveries of physics.
+This course requires mathematical problem solving as an essential basis for understanding the concepts but also explores the historical context of the hallmark discoveries of physics.

 Honors Physics (Grades 11 and 12)

 Honors Physics introduces the same topics as covered in Physics, but delves deeper into the mathematical problem-solving and quantitative reasoning skills necessary to understand more advanced treatments of the discipline.
-This course is a required prerequisite for AP Physics and is intended for highly driven students who demonstrate strong mathematical proficiency.
+This course is a required prerequisite for Advanced Physics and is intended for highly driven students who demonstrate strong mathematical proficiency.